 True: the age of whys is passed when one is still tiny, so all the questions in the subtitle are excessive.
 It is equally valid.
 However, that specific questions never go out of fashion, mainly when they concern yearly traditions like Christ Mass.

 It is, therefore, more than legitimate to ask why the tree is made every year.
 Even though several mothers can be convincing when it comes to Christ Mass.
-At this point, asking why we exchange gifts is also legitimate because having the answer at hand can always be helpful if an old aunt shows up empty-handed.
+At this point, asking why we exchange gifts is also legitimate because having the answer can always be helpful if an old aunt shows up empty-handed.
 Claiming that you are “too big.”

 1. Christ Mass Tree